Dominion of New England: Background

 Some of the New England colonies presented specific problems for the king, and combining those colonies into a single administrative entity was seen as a way to resolve those problems.
 Plymouth Colony had never been formally chartered, and the New Haven Colony had sheltered two of the regicides of Charles I, the king's father.
-The territory of Maine was disputed by competing grantees and by Massachusetts, and New Hampshire was a very small, recently established crown colony.
+The territory of Maine was disputed by competing grantees and by Massachusetts, and New Hampshire was a very small, recently established crown colony whose own elites opposed its existence.
+In 1683, Gove's Rebellion was in opposition to direct royal rule in New Hampshire.
 The Massachusetts General Court authorized Boston silversmith John Hull to produce local coinage between 1652 and 1682, which the English government considered treasonous.

 Massachusetts had a long history of virtually theocratic rule, and they exhibited little tolerance for non-Puritans, including supporters of the Church of England (which was most important for the king).
 Charles II repeatedly sought to change the Massachusetts government, but they resisted all substantive attempts at reform.
 In 1683, legal proceedings were begun to vacate the Massachusetts charter; it was formally annulled in June 1684.

 England's desire for colonies that produced agricultural staples worked well for the southern colonies, which produced tobacco, rice, and indigo, but not so well for New England due to the geology of the region.
 Lacking a suitable staple, the New Englanders engaged in trade and became successful competitors to English merchants.
 They were now starting to develop workshops that threatened to deprive England of its lucrative colonial market for manufactured articles, such as textiles, leather goods, and ironware.
 The plan, therefore, was to establish a uniform all-powerful government over the northern colonies so that the people would be diverted away from manufacturing and foreign trade.